 - Lawyer requests.
 Be a sounding board and trusted advisor to lawyers on complex legal issues and devise systems for capturing and analyzing lawyer enquiries in order to produce knowhow to address gaps

 - Know-how development.
 Devise and implement a strategy to ensure that know-how is comprehensive and up to date across the Group.
 Ensure that know-how best practices are being followed throughout the Group and contribute to developing them

 - Training.
 Devise a training plan linked to the Group's business strategy and identify opportunities for using different media and collaborate with the Learning and Development team.
 Link the Group's training program to broader Firm training initiatives

 - Client-facing knowledge.
-Set the agenda for thought leadership campaigns after discussion with key stakeholders and alignment with the Group's strategy, advocating industry-focused analysis, not just “news."
+Together with the Group's business development lead, set the agenda for thought leadership campaigns after discussion with key stakeholders and alignment with the Group's strategy, advocating industry-focused analysis, not just “news."
 Create processes to ensure timely and relevant horizon scanning products are created across the Group.
 Identify ways to structure work and work output to produce tangible products, including training, for lawyers and clients

 - Policy initiatives and capacity-building.
-Work with the Group on policy initiatives and lobbying, including offering training and knowledge sharing sessions, responding to consultations and generally maintaining good channels for dialogue with political and governmental individuals and bodies
+Work with the Group on policy initiatives and lobbying, including offering training and knowledge sharing sessions.

 - Relationships.
 Promote an integrated, "one global team" mind-set among the team and implement and influence the knowledge culture throughout the Group.
 Establish and nurture long-term relationships with key decision-makers across the Firm to help achieve results and coach and facilitate the building and establishment of long-term relationships by members of their team.
 Ensure that Knowledge work for the Group is recognized and rewarded.
 Connect the Group work with the work of Knowledge Lawyers in other practice and industry groups for wider benefit